-If there have been no complications, you will be able to travel 1 week after your procedure, however, we would advise that you attend your first cardiac device follow-up appointment with us before travelling.
+If there have been no complications, you will be able to travel a week after your procedure, however, we would advise that you attend your first appointment with us before travelling.

-Remember to present your cardiac device ID card to airport security staff so they can perform appropriate action/ instructions about walking through the security archway or using the handheld wand for your security clearance.
+Remember to present your pacemaker ID card to airport security staff so they can perform appropriate action/ instructions about walking through the security archway or using the handheld wand for your security clearance.

 Always ensure that you have adequate travel insurance.